hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 #### `needs-council-approval` header

 This field specifies if the HIP needs to be reviewed and approved by the Hedera Council Technical Committee before getting a `Accepted` status'.
 This is usually the case for HIPs in the `Standards Track` type and `Core`, `Service` and `Mirror` categories, but can expand to other HIPs as well.
-The HIP author should set it based on their judgement of whether the HIP modifies any of the Hedera Core, Service or Mirror code, but the HIPs editors will double-check if the `true` flag needs to be set.
+The HIP author should set it based on their judgement of whether the HIP modifies any of the Hedera Core, Service or Mirror code, but the HIPs editors will double-check if the `Yes` flag needs to be set.

 #### `created` header